 Does this have real-time GPS tracking?

 Relay has GPS tracking that updates every time a parent requests the location of each device.
 It does not constantly update, but it shows an accurate location/address when you ask for it—and it integrates with your phone’s map app.
-We are working on developing a geofencing feature that will allow parents to set up perimeters, and we’ll be sure to announce once it’s available.
+We also have a geofencing feature available that allows parents to set up perimeters – you can get more information about geofencing here.

 How many devices do I need?
 Is there an app for parents?

 You’ll need one Relay per kid.
 Parents and older siblings with smartphones can use the free Relay app for iOS and Android to chat.
 Of course, if you want a Relay of your own, that’s great!

 How does Relay know who to contact?
 How does it switch between contacts?